Shippable/docs/sources/deploy/multi_stage_cd_dev_test_prod.md

 A Multi-stage deployment workflow through Dev/Test/Prod looks like this:

 ```
-CI -> push image to Docker Registry -> CD to Dev cluster -> CD to Test cluster -> manual deployment to Prod cluster.
+CI -> push image to Docker Registry -> create service definition -> CD to Dev cluster -> CD to Test cluster -> manual deployment to Prod cluster.
 ```

+The main idea here is that we create the service definition of the application just once and override the configuration at the deployment stage of the pipeline for each environment.

 ## Assumptions